georiot/wordpress-plugin/readme.txt

 =Do I have to pay for GeoRiot?=

-No, you never need to give us a credit card, or make payments to use the GeoRiot Service.
+No, you never need to give us a credit card or make payments to use the GeoRiot Service.
 The service is always free.

-Please note: It’s important to know that the GeoRiot service costs nothing out of pocket.
-Instead GeoRiot uses a “Click Share” model where a percentage of your international clicks are redirected using our own affiliate tracking parameters.
-This unique model helps ensure you maximize your commissions, and is completely transparent via the reporting found in the GeoRiot dashboard.
-The maximum Click Share rate is 15%.
-Additional details can be found on our Pay With Clicks page.
+At GeoRiot, clicks are our currency, and we earn money the way you do – through international affiliate programs.
+With our “Click Share” payment model, we simply take a maximum of 15% of your total clicks from the additional international clicks that we help you monetize.

+Please note: By default, GeoRiot's affiliate parameters will be used until you have added your own via the GeoRiot dashboard.
 Please contact GeoRiot if you have any questions.

 =How do I get my API keys?=